 That being said, the path of least resistance when it comes to earning a Hilton free night is simply by holding the American Express Hilton Honors Aspire credit card year.
 While it has a high annual fee, this is offset by Hilton and Airline credits, instant Hilton Diamond status, and an annual free night certificate.

-The American Express Hilton Honors Aspire card (US) earns Hilton Honors points and offers cardholders an annual $400 Hilton Resort credit, a $200 airline fee credit, instant Hilton Diamond Elite status, an annual free night, and more.
+The American Express Hilton Honors Aspire card offers benefits that include a $200 semi-annual Hilton Resort credit, a quarterly $50 airline credit, instant Hilton Honors Diamond Elite status, an annual free night certificate, and more.

 $6,000